EL1909/PP5-iowa-housing-market/README.md

 Once deployed to Heroku, i was no able to load the dashboard from the navigator.
 I went to Heroku CLI and typed **heroku logs --tail -a pp5-iowa-housing**

-From this error message i found out that i needed to include the altair and vega_datasets in my requirements.txt.
+From this error message i found out that i needed to include the altair, vega_datasets and protobuf in my requirements.txt.

 #### Unfixed Bugs